Instapage vs Thrive Architect: What’s the Best Landing Page Builder?

 A/B testing with Thrive is also quite simple.
 I liked having the A/B test button visible in the builder itself.
-The goal-setting mechanic also stood out to me, since it came with the ability to configure what Thrive tracks during the test.
+The goal-setting mechanic also stood out to me, since it came with the ability to configure what Thrive tracked during the test.
 This level of customization, along with the ability to quickly create several variants, makes it easy to run experiments.

 That said, Architect does lack in certain areas.
-There are no specialized tools for collaboration, no design reviews, and no dedicated analytics tool outside of the A/B testing function.
+There are no specialized tools for collaboration, no design reviews and no dedicated analytics tool outside of the A/B testing function.

-Instapage vs Thrive Architect: the full breakdown
+Instapage vs Thrive Architect: The Full Breakdown

 Now that I’ve explored the features of both landing pages, let’s take a look at how they stack up when compared.

 First, here’s a quick overview of the two programs: